18F/guides/content/ux-guide/research/do.md

     href: '#additional-reading'
 ---

+{% comment %}
+  Need to update resource link site.baseurls after all pages are moved.
+Also need to update Methods links
+{% endcomment %}

-[Planning]({{site.baseurl}}/research/plan) research helps you identify the team’s goals, methods, etc. for its research.
+[Planning]({{ '../../research/plan/' | url }}) research helps you identify the team’s goals, methods, etc. for its research.
 Doing research involves engaging with previously agreed upon knowledge, participants, and data.
 This article covers tasks agreed to and implied during research planning such as:

 - Reviewing what’s already known